dandfmd/ProductionCloud_LocalFilesClient/README.md

 # ProductionCloud_LocalFilesClient
- Sync production files between the Cloud and your PC
+LocalFilesClient syncs products and folders from the ProductionCloud into the PC for local editing.